 As the nation's premiere gathering on employee ownership, the NCEO's annual conference provides an ideal opportunity to learn, network, and share your knowledge with others.
 Thanks to all who attended our 2017 conference in Denver, Colorado (April 4–6, with preconference sessions on April 3), where more than 1,700 people joined us.
 Our 2018 conference will take place in Atlanta, Georgia, (April 18–20, with preconference sessions on April 17).
+Registration will open on November 15.
+Speaking and sponsorship applications are now open.

 The conference features interactive presentations and lectures from hundreds of top employee ownership experts and experienced leaders from successful employee-owned companies.
 Get your questions answered and gather new ideas that will work for you.
 Ample structured and unstructured networking opportunities will connect you to your peers.
 Both the conference and the preconference offer continuing education credit.